dylanlrrb/Please-Contain-Yourself/4-Containerized_Development_With_Volumes/README.md

 NEAT!

+- [ ] MAKE SURE YOU STOP AND REMOVE THOSE CONTAINERS WHEN YOU ARE DONE WITH THEM! (`docker rm -f <container-name(s)>`)

+- [ ] Images are a big memory sink in Docker.
+Run `docker images`, then run `docker images -a`.
+The `-a` flag shows all the untagged images that come with building other images, and just look at how much memory they are using in the 'SIZE' column!

+- [ ] That's why its a good idea to clean up un-needed images too.
+The memory usage can really add up.
+Remove the 'colorserver' with docker `docker rmi colorserver` then check out `docker images -a`.

+- [ ] Clean up any other un-used images the same way and bask in all the memory you just saved!

 ---
 >Final notes before wrapping up: this process is only suitable for development, once you are happy with the container that is spun up with your application's modified source code, you will need to build a new image that bundles the final version of your source code into said image.
 For example, let's say you finally settled on the color purple for the background.
 You need to change it to 'purple' in your source code and run `docker build -t final_colorserver .` or something of the like.
 THAT image is now ready for production.
+(Also, like I mentioned above, you would want to change the start script to NOT use nodemon.
+That was just for demonstration purposes)

 ---

 - [ ] An with that, Module 4 is complete.
 Don't forget to clean up your running containers, you crazy kids!

-- [ ] When you're ready, the next module awaitsssss...
+- [ ] When you're ready, the next module awaits...
 [Module 5](https://github.com/dylanlrrb/Please-Contain-Yourself/tree/master/5-Make_Multiple_Containers_Work_Together) - Make Multiple Containers Work Together